willmccarten/MQuest/README.md

 - My first time building an Anki add-on, which meant learning the quirks of Qt, PyQt6, and Anki’s architecture
 - My first time making pixel art from scratch, including character sprites and animations.

-It’s far from perfect, but I learned a ton — and more importantly, it works, and it feels good.
+It’s far from perfect, but I learned a lot and importantly, it works.

 ## How It Works

 When you open Anki, the add-on shows a new home screen that tracks your progress through review XP:

 - You gain XP as you complete cards.
-- You rise through medical-themed ranks like “Spry Sophomore,” “Senior Gator,” and eventually “Dr. White Coat Champion.”
+- You rise through ranks as you pass XP thresholds.
 - Ranks come with badge icons and visual updates.
 - When you level up, a short celebration plays — fireworks and a popup to mark your progress.
 - There’s also a simple “Quest” log for encouragement.